nickldimartino/battleship/README.md

 - Add a CPU player to replace Player 2

 # Other
-This game was completed in a five day timeline.
+This game was completed in a six day timeline.